dannsam/xenko-docs/manual/graphics/lights-and-shadows/light-shafts.md

 5. After you place the bounding volume, disable or remove the model component to hide it at runtime.

 ## Optimize light shafts

+Light shafts work best in dark environments.
+You can adjust the directional light and light shaft component properties to achieve different results - for example, by changing the directional light color, or the light shaft density.

 Multiple light shafts viewed through one another can become visually noisy, as in the image below: